+This module is an essential theoretical component of the Master of Education programme.
 The module explores a wide range of issues related to the process of learning in both formal and informal educational contexts.
 In particular, the module examines how individuals learn, how learning differs between individuals and groups, and what factors hinder and facilitate learning.
-The analysis focuses on memory, motivation, metacognition and behaviour, and how teacher attitudes and expectations can influence each of these elements.
+The analysis focuses on memory, motivation, metacognition and behaviour, and how the teacher’s attitudes and expectations can influence each of these elements.

 Issues and Innovations in Pedagogy

-The module examines the effectiveness of different pedagogical approaches with respect to the context and subject matter being taught.
-It begins by analysing the principles underpinning effective pedagogy before various models for teaching are explored with an examination of how classroom behaviour can be managed to prevent disruption to the learning process.
+This MEd module examines the effectiveness of different pedagogical approaches with respect to the context and subject matter being taught.
+It is an essential module for the Master of Education programme and begins by analysing the principles underpinning effective pedagogy before various models for teaching are explored with an examination of how classroom behaviour can be managed to prevent disruption to the learning process.
 In the final part, the role of assessment in checking understanding is considered before a review of recent innovations in pedagogy completes the module.

 Educational Policy – Objectives and Effectiveness

 Education plays a major role in economic development and reduction in social inequality, therefore it is a key strategic policy that can never be completely separated from political ideology.
 This may lead to the formulation of policy not grounded in evidence-based information, and changes in policy as a result of changes in governments.
-This module examines how education policy is formulated, its link to social justice, and how policy has changed over the years with a consequent impact on teaching and leadership in education.
+This makes the module extremely relevant for the Master of Education programme and it examines how education policy is formulated, its link to social justice, and how policy has changed over the years with a consequent impact on teaching and leadership in education.

 Reflecting on Professional Practice